sagarsumit03/home/java/Java.md

 ## Heap vs Stack

-Each Java virtual machine thread has a private Java virtual machine stack, created at the same time as the thread.
+<span style="background-color: #E83845">Each Java virtual machine thread has a private stack, created at the same time as the thread.</span>
 **local variables and methods are on the Java stack**.
 **All Objects are created in HEAP and the reference is in the stack.**
 It Causes StackOverflow Error.